LourencoPonces/LourencoPonces/README.md

   <img src="https://readme-typing-svg.herokuapp.com?font=Fira+Code&pause=1200&color=6366F1&center=true&vCenter=true&width=520&lines=Solo+building+real-world+projects;Shipping+MVPs+fast%2C+validating+early;Applying+tech+to+traditional+industries" alt="Typing animation" />
 </div>

-I have a background in Computer Science & Engineering (BSc + MSc, Técnico Lisboa) and have worked in startup contexts while also building projects on my own, often through hackathons.
+I have a background in Computer Science & Engineering (BSc + MSc, Técnico Lisboa) and have worked in startups while also building projects on my own, often through hackathons.
 What I enjoy most is turning an idea into a project, creating the MVP, and shipping it.

 Right now, I'm focused on applying my tech knowledge to traditional industries like construction, industrial real estate, and renewable energy.
 My goal is to modernize these businesses by: